top of page

 The problem is that the show doesn't have this strong arc of character development for Lyra.
 Connectedly, it also makes a pretty bad job of the Alethiometer story.
 Like in the play and movie, but with less excuse given its running time, the show can find no better way to tell the story of Lyra's learning to read the instrument than by having her try a couple of times then get it.

-That doesn't leave a lot of room for Farder Coram to shine.
+That doesn't leave a lot of room for Farder Coram to do anything.

 What the show does play up is Coram's past romance with Serafina Pekkala.
 I'm going to get more into my thoughts around that when I talk about that character.